zhengxiexie/scripts/warp/workflow/github/create_pr.md

 # Create PR description based on template and changes
 echo Generated PR description and output to /tmp/pr_description.txt
 ```
+Beautify the pr_description with the template of /tmp/pr_template.txt

 #### 4. Push to Remote 'zx' Repository